About the Program

-To assist CTDOT with design and construction planning, Parsons Brinckerhoff has been secured as Program Manager for the I-95 NHHC Corridor Improvement Program.
-Partners on each of the contracts include:
+To assist CTDOT with design and construction planning, Parsons Brinckerhoff was secured as Program Manager for the I-95 NHHC Corridor Improvement Program.
+Partners on each of the contracts included:

 PARSONS (formerly Parsons Transportation Group (PTG)) is an all-purpose design and engineering firm that has received worldwide acclaim for its dramatic bridge designs.
 The company, founded in 1944, has offices in all 50 states and in 80 foreign countries.
 In addition to designing Contract D of the I-95 NHHC Corridor Improvement Program, Parsons developed environmental documents to support alternative solutions to the Q-Bridge and related interchange problems.
 Other New England projects include Boston's Central Artery/Third Harbor Tunnel; Adriaen's Landing in Hartford; Point Street Bridge in Providence and the reconstruction of Route 7 in Danbury and Ridgefield.
 Contracts Awarded: D